CliffCrerar/learn-transact-SQL-fundamentals/README.md

 #### Improvement ideas:

 - Add a colum to data types tables to indicate  conversion possibilities.
-- Add a section to explain user time and system time.
+- Add a section to explain user time and system time.asdasdasdas  q